darthbutcher/WebhookDataReceiver/README.md

 # Pokebot

 ## This bot requires intermediate knowledge of discord and bots.
 This is **not** for a beginner user.

-## Join my discord server: https://discord.gg/NnujtZ4

-### ReadMe may be out of date.
-I just do not have time to keep up with it on every update.
-See example files for specific explanations.
-This project is in Beta.
-So you will see errors at some point.
+You will not receive beginner level support for this.

 # Installation:
 ### 1: `git clone https://github.com/RussellG89/Pokebot.git` to desired location or download the zip and unzip.